-How to Ensure Secure Online Exams with Facial Recognition
+How to Ensure Secure Online Tests with Facial Recognition

-This article explains how facial recognition is utilized to maintain the integrity and security of online exams.
-Here’s how everything currently operates.
+This article provides an overview of how facial recognition is used to maintain the integrity and security of online tests, including how the process currently operates.

 At this stage, a photo of the student is captured.
 For first-time sessions, this photo is stored in the student’s profile for future comparisons with subsequent session photos.